abenga/rust_notes/content/types/structs.md

 ## Struct Methods

-Use `impl` block to define struct methods.
+We can use `impl` block to define struct methods on any struct type we define.
 In a type's `impl` block, `Self` is an alias for the type.
-Use `.` to erfer to associated functions that have `self` as their first parameter, and `::` to refer to those that don't.
+Use `.` to refer to associated functions that have `self` as their first parameter, and `::` to refer to those that don't.

 ```rust
 #[derive(Debug)]